pandoc-jp/pandoc-doc-ja/users-guide.rst

 ``--bibliography=``\ *FILE*
    Set the ``bibliography`` field in the document’s metadata to *FILE*, overriding any value set in the metadata.
 If you supply this argument multiple times, each *FILE* will be added to bibliography.
+If *FILE* is a URL, it will be fetched via HTTP.
+If *FILE* is not found relative to the working directory, it will be sought in the resource path (see ``--resource-path``).

 ``--csl=``\ *FILE*
    Set the ``csl`` field in the document’s metadata to *FILE*, overriding any value set in the metadata.
 (This is equivalent to ``--metadata csl=FILE``.)
 If *FILE* is a URL, it will be fetched via HTTP.
-If *FILE* is not found relative to the working directory, it will be sought in the resource path and finally in the ``csl`` subdirectory of the pandoc user data directory.
+If *FILE* is not found relative to the working directory, it will be sought in the resource path (see ``--resource-path``) and finally in the ``csl`` subdirectory of the pandoc user data directory.

 ``--citation-abbreviations=``\ *FILE*
    Set the ``citation-abbreviations`` field in the document’s metadata